 Lastly, avoid detailed responsibility lists for your job descriptions.
 School district hiring representatives will often already assume that your past teaching positions encompassed these responsibilities.
-Listing your teaching responsibilities is also dull to read and so will not sufficiently sell you to future employers, It is best to describe your professional achievements and explain your role as a teacher through your accomplishments.
+Listing your teaching responsibilities is also dull to read and will not sufficiently sell you to future employers.
+It is best to describe your professional achievements and explain your role as a teacher through your accomplishments.

 The prospective school principal wants to know what is in it for them.
 Accomplishments and areas of expertise are what the reader will look for when reviewing your resume.
 School districts are looking for effective problem solvers and candidate that take the initiative.

 Questions to Create Accomplishments for Your Teacher Resume and Cover Letter

 Represent yourself accordingly by providing answers to the following questions in your resume to target a teaching position.

 - How did your former employer benefit from your problem-solving?

 - What types of problems did you solve at your previous job?